-The collection consists of the records of the Metropolitan (i.e., New York City-based) Chapter of the Victorian Society of America.
+The collection consists of the records of the Metropolitan (i.e., New York City-based) Chapter of the Victorian Society in America.
 These records include Board and Annual meeting minutes, treasurer's/financial reports, membership materials, event and other publicity, presentations, photographs, and more.
 The bulk of the records range from the 1970s to 2015 and so include both paper-based and digital formats.

 Materials in this collection may be stored offsite.
 For more information on making arrangements to consult them, please visit www.nyhistory.org/library/visit.

 Taking images of documents from the library collections for reference purposes by using hand-held cameras and in accordance with the library's photography guidelines is encouraged.
 As an alternative, patrons may request up to 20 images per day from staff.
 Application to use images from this collection for publication should be made in writing to: Department of Rights and Reproductions, The New-York Historical Society, 170 Central Park West, New York, NY 10024-5194, email@example.com.
 Phone: (212) 873-3400 ext.
 282.

 Copyrights and other proprietary rights may subsist in individuals and entities other than the New-York Historical Society, in which case the patron is responsible for securing permission from those parties.
 For fuller information about rights and reproductions from N-YHS visit: https://www.nyhistory.org/about/rights-reproductions

 The collection should be cited as: Victorian Society in America, Metropolitan Chapter Records, MS 3205, Department of Prints, Photographs, and Architectural Collections, New-York Historical Society.

 Location of Materials

 Gift of the Metropolitan Chapter of the Victorian Society in America, Inc., May 2019.